Skip to main content

 6. Advanced Applications

 Mature organizations use the buyer's journey for deeper analysis.
-They create micro-journeys for specific product lines.
-They also map the journey for different customer segments.
-This includes enterprise versus small business buyers.
-They integrate journey data with AI for predictive insights.
+Creating micro-journeys for specific product lines and mapping the journey for different customer segments, including enterprise versus small business buyers, are common practices.
+Integrating journey data with AI provides predictive insights.

-For example, an IT company predicts buying intent.
-They use website behavior and content consumption.
-A manufacturing partner might analyze equipment usage patterns.
-This helps them anticipate upgrade needs.
-They then proactively offer relevant solutions.
+For example, an IT company predicts buying intent using website behavior and content consumption.
+A manufacturing partner might analyze equipment usage patterns, helping anticipate upgrade needs.
+Proactively offering relevant solutions follows.

 7. Ecosystem Integration

-The buyer's journey is central to the entire Partner Ecosystem Operating Model (POEM).
+The buyer's journey holds a central role within the entire Partner Ecosystem Operating Model (POEM).

 • Strategize: Defines target buyers and their journey.